MicrosoftDocs/power-automate-docs/articles/email-top-scenarios.md

 ## Send email with voting options

 <!--todo add a link to actionable email-->
 Use the **Send email with options** action to send an email with voting options using actionable email.
-Provide voting options in the **User Options** field.<!--note from editor: I strongly suggest we don't use the trademarked names of these board games (two from Hasbro, one from Mattel) unless you're confident we've gotten permission.
-It would be so much easier just to say "Choose your favorite color" or something completely neutral.-->
+Provide voting options in the **User Options** field.

    ![A screenshot showing a the "Send email with options" card](./media/email/email-options.png)